 This type is uncommon, but most cases occur in women of ages 60-85.
 Differentiated VIN is not associated with HPV, but it often occurs alongside other vulvar abnormalities, such as lichen planus or lichen sclerosis.

 If you’re experiencing any changes or symptoms in your vulva, please make an appointment with your gynecologist.
-Your gynecologist will conduct a pelvic exam and may examine your vulvar skin under a colposcope, which is a special magnification lens.
+Your gynecologist will conduct a pelvic exam, pap test and may examine your vulvar skin under a colposcope, which is a special magnification lens.